Maiclaren/wallet-app/README.md

 - `app/models/`
   Domain classes of the application, such as expenses, revenues, obligations, and wishlist items (all our classes).

-- `app/services/`
-  Business logic of the application, such as transaction handling, task management, and statistics (manipulation of our classes).

 - `app/ui/`
-  User interface code, such as forms, windows, and visual components (tkinter).
+  User interface code, such as forms, services, windows, and visual components (tkinter)

 - `docs/`
   Documentation, diagrams, screenshots, and notes related to the project.